charmarr/.github/profile/README.md

 ## 💬 Final Thoughts

 This is a passion project born from frustration with streaming platforms, a desire to learn, and having no life.
 The aim is to make a complex system simple.
 That said, this wont be the simplest, easiest ARR solutions out there as I've mentioned.
-But if you want to over-engineer your media server to an absurd degree while learning about Kubernetes, charms, service meshes, and modern DevOps practices... welcome home, friend.
+But if you want to over-engineer your media server to an absurd degree while learning about Kubernetes, charms, service meshes, and state-of-the-art tools... welcome home, friend.

 Let's build something unnecessarily complex together. 🚀